When planning a reinforcement program, you've got to understand common misconceptions and plan your training accordingly.

 7. Reinforcement NOT just a platform to push messages

 There are many LMS systems that can push messages, but that's not all reinforcement is about.
-To deliver impactful reinforcement, think about what information you need to send to the participant at what time to create impact for the learner.
+To deliver impactful reinforcement, the type, and length of information is curated to create the greatest impact.

 8. Reinforcement is NOT Microlearning

 Microlearning is a part of reinforcement, but reinforcement is more than microlearning.
 Reinforcement constitutes application, evaluation, and practice.

 Microlearning can help learners gain completely new skills.
 Use microlearning in your reinforcement program, but understand that the most successful programs will incorporate much more.